 You will now need to obtain the user’s permission through the AppTrackingTransparency framework in order to access advertising identifiers (IDFA).

 Good to know: iOS 14's new data tracking policy has a very limited impact on Batch since we make marginal use of IDFA.

-Our team has compiled all informations you'll need to ensure your integration is compliant with iOS 14, based on Apple’s official guidelines.
+Our team has compiled all pieces of information you'll need to ensure your integration is compliant with iOS 14, based on Apple’s official guidelines.

 Does Batch Collect Advertising IDs and Why?